 The bill, HB 767, amends and reenacts R.S.
 44:31.1 to establish specific qualifications for individuals eligible to request public records from the office of the governor.
 It stipulates that only residents of Louisiana who meet the age and identity requirements can inspect, copy, or obtain public records.
 Additionally, the custodian of records is authorized to request proof of identity, age, and residency from individuals making such requests.
 Any documents submitted for this purpose will not be considered public records and must be destroyed within one year of the request's final disposition.

-The bill also includes provisions regarding the confidentiality of records related to the schedules of statewide elected officials.
-It allows for certain records to remain confidential for up to seven days if their disclosure could compromise the safety of the official.
+The bill also addresses the confidentiality of records related to the schedules of statewide elected officials, allowing certain records to remain confidential for up to seven days if their disclosure could compromise the official's safety.
 However, it clarifies that not all records concerning the schedules of these officials will be confidential, and it does not alter any existing legal deadlines in the Public Records Law.
-The amendments aim to enhance the security of public officials while ensuring transparency and access to public records for Louisiana residents.
+The amendments aim to enhance the security of public records while ensuring that access is limited to qualified individuals.

 HB767 Act 638: